Focusing on Arch Pain

 Treatment for a painful condition in the foot arches will depend on the root cause of the issue.
 In many cases, arch pain can be treated with the use of conservative measures.
 These can include rest, ice, custom orthotics, stretching regimens, and nonsteroidal anti-inflammatory drugs (NSAIDs).
 In rare instances, a severe case of plantar fasciitis may require a surgical procedure for optimal relief, but our policy is to use nonsurgical methods whenever possible.

 Avoiding pain in your arch starts with choosing the right footwear.
 Wearing high heel shoes can be harsh on the feet, so try to limit pumps and stilettos to occasional events instead of wearing them on a daily basis.
 If you have flat feet and are a runner or thinking about taking up running, pick up a pair of well-constructed shoes that are identified as being “motion control” models.
 This will help to prevent pain in the arch area that develops as a result of overpronation.

-Professional Arch Pain Treatment in Spring Valley and Midwood, Brooklyn
+Professional Arch Pain Treatment in Spring Valley, NY

-Brook Valley Podiatry is proud to offer first-class podiatric services for our patients in the Spring Valley and Brooklyn communities, and from the surrounding areas.
+Brook Valley Podiatry is proud to offer first-class podiatric services for our patients in the Spring Valley community the surrounding areas.
 If you are suffering from arch, heel, or any other kind of pain in the foot or ankle, contact us so you can receive the treatment you need.
-Call our Midwood Brooklyn office at (718) 434-0600, our Spring Valley office at (845) 352-0757, or use our online form to schedule an appointment at either location today.
+Call our Spring Valley office at (845) 352-0757, or use our online form to schedule an appointment at either location today.